-(A) All vessel waste collection facilities developed with Facility Grant funds must be dedicated open and available for public use.
+(A) All vessel waste collection and transient tie-up facilities developed with Facility Grant funds must be dedicated open and available for public use.
 Reasonable hours of operation may be prescribed if necessary.
 The facility may be closed for short periods during low boat use periods to protect against cold weather damage.

-(B) Public and private project sponsors shall agree to provide unrestricted and/or unencumbered access to the general public by either land or water to vessel waste collection facilities developed in whole or part with Board and/or federal funds.
+(B) Public and private project sponsors shall agree to provide unrestricted and/or unencumbered access to the general public by either land or water to vessel waste collection facilities or Boating Infrastructure Grant facilities developed in whole or part with Board and/or federal funds.